sawcce/next-parser/readme.md

 ## Logic

-The parser will be divided into two categories : The actual ast-builder and the lexer
+The parser will be divided into two categories :
+- The ast-builder
+- The lexer

-The lexer transforms a string into a list of tokens and the ast-builder will take these tokens and transform them into a list of instructions
+The lexer transforms a string into a list of tokens ❕ and the ast-builder will take these tokens and transform them into a list of instructions 🏗️

 Right now how I've been working on it, I plan on making the project "rule based" 📕

 #### What does that even mean ?

-In my logic "rule based" means that the parser will be fed "rules" that are then checked on a list of tokens.
+In my logic "rule based" means that the parser will be fed "rules" that are then mapped on a list of tokens.

 These tokens will be matched onto different patterns to build an ast from the tokens fed into it.

+A little schema to explain :

+    Numbers Rule :
+    -> Digit:* dot Digit:*
+    | dot Digit:*
+    | Digit:*

+    Tokens ( as a list )
+    1, 5, ., 8, 6, 7 // Will match
+    ., 8, 7, 3 // Will match
+    1, 5, 4 // Will match
+    . // Won't match